trantdai/trantdai.github.io/_posts/2023-04-09-terraform-based-self-service-oriented-automation-framework-for-akamai-auto-management.md

 5. Package the updated modules using the commands `find`, `tar`, `gzip`, and push it to the Artifactory using the `curl` command.
 This is executed in the CD phase only.

 ## AWS IaC Pipeline

+This pipeline is used to manage AWS services as code based on a list of CloudFormation YAML templates.

 ## Self Service Portal Pipeline